OpenICP-BR/libICP/README.md

 - [ ] Support creation of AD-RA (Digital Signatures with References for Archival).
 - [ ] Support verification of AD-RA (Digital Signatures with References for Archival).

 ¹: This is intended to handle situations in which multiple people signed a document "in parallel".
 Ex: a company contract is sent to five people via email.
-Each of the recipients generature their own signature file and send them back to the company.
+Each of the recipients generates their own signature file and send them back to the company.
 The company can simply "merge" these signatures into a single signature file as long as they are all valid and about the same document.

 # Limitations

   * Only idPbeWithSHAAnd3KeyTripleDES_CBC (1.2.840.113549.1.12.1.3) using SHA1 is supported for key encryption. (this will change in the future)
+  * The PFX handling is a total mess that should be rewritten at some point.

 # License